My husband and I spent six great months on Molokai, Hawaii. These are our favorite memories of our time in paradise.

 The village Kaunakakai does have regular housing, and 140 rooms of hotel space.
-But during Lonnie's and my six-month stay there, we lived in a one-room Hawaiian hut a half hour outside town.
+But during Lonnie's and my six-month stay, we lived in a one-room Hawaiian hut a half hour outside town.
 The hut was provided by the store owner we worked for.
 We had an outhouse and a showerhead on the outside wall.
 The hut was surrounded by lots of bushes and banana trees.
 No one else lived nearby, so we took our showers outdoors at night.
-Such places are common on Molokai.
+Such places are commonly house the natives on Molokai.

 The hut was just 50 yards from a beach, just a short walk.
 When not at work at the store, I sometimes walked the beach, or else sat very still with no one else around and watched the little sand crabs pop in and out of their holes.

-Sometimes a group of us from the store would go to this same beach and swim.
+Sometimes a group of us from the store would go to the previously mentioned beach and swim.
 One time, two young men started playing catch with a sea cucumber.
 One threw the sea cucumber high in the air like a football to the other.
 I guess the sea cucumber had never flown before.
 This scared it so much that it peed a long stream of water as it flew across the sky.
 I just watched it with my mouth open and laughed.